Google Maps Logo

 Google Maps Emblem

-The absence of a map on the icon and logo of Google Maps can be interpreted as a hidden message.
+The absence of a map on the Google Maps icon and logo can be interpreted as a hidden message.
 Initially, the app was an alternative to a paper plan of the area because it helped construct routes.
-But with the addition of new features, it turned into a global GPS system with the ability to analyze all the surrounding objects.
+But with the addition of new features, it became a global GPS capable of analyzing all surrounding objects.
 The service has become a tool for exploring the world, so using a clerical button without a map tells you that location comes first.
 After all, almost any location on Google Maps can be explored by reading reviews about it and looking at photos.

-The marker symbol in the form of an upside-down blob only became part of the official logo of the program in 2020.
-But it has existed before: it has been used in promotional materials and the app in the past.
+The marker symbol, in the form of an upside-down blob, only became part of the program’s official logo in 2020.
+But it has existed before: it has been used in promotional materials and in the app.
 The pin icon was designed by Jens Eilstrup Rasmussen, who wanted to use a simple icon to indicate a location on a map.
-The drop-shaped shape was chosen specifically so that the graphic element would not cover the marked points.
+The drop shape was chosen specifically so that the graphic element would not cover the marked points.

 Google Maps Symbol